 I'd love to tell you more about the game's three factions, but I've just scratched the surface.
 I'd also love to tell you about the ability to crew a starship with several of your mates and how to work with your guild to obtain a player-owned capital ship.

 And I'd really love to tell you about endgame, but I'm still a baby at the tail-end of his free trial period.
 And frankly, I'm a bit overwhelmed (in a good way, mind you).
 Since we're talking trials, it's worth mentioning that Guild gives you eight hours of unrestricted free time, which you can blow in one session or string out over several weeks.
 If you're suitably intrigued at the end of it, you'll need to pony up $9.99 per month to continue your adventures.

 .
 With a passion.
 In fact, I doubt you'll even make it out of the tutorial.
 If you're an explorer at heart, though, and you're willing to give yourself over to a new world rather than rehash yet another exercise in acquisitional efficiency, you might just find a home here.

 but for its neanderthal community for whom schadenfreude is a system requirement.
 Maybe it's just been that long since I breathed the fresh air that is a rail-free MMO experience underscored by the slow, steady pulse of spaceborne electronica.

 In truth, it's probably all of those things, and if you're at a similar point in your MMO-playing life -- and you haven't tried Vendetta

-Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of sandboxes and player-generated content.
+Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of sandboxes and player-generated content.
 Comments, suggestions, and coverage ideas are welcome, and Some Assembly Required is always looking for players who'd like to show off their MMO creativity.
 Contact us!